 After Solopreneur Shift, I changed my mind about consulting trainings and quickly adapted some of the ideas for a virtual setting.
 I ended up moving to Taiwan in the fall of that year and when my consulting work evaporated and I was rested after an extended period of non-doing mode, I decided that I would embark on what I was then calling The Strategy Toolkit.

-The first thing I did was to purchase a year subscription to Teachable which felt quite bold at the time for someone that had made less than $1,000 in three months.
-In some ways it was a bet on myself and a way of raising the stakes to guarantee that I would follow through.
+The first thing I did was to purchase a year subscription to Teachable (affiliate) which felt quite bold at the time for someone that had made less than $1,000 in three months.
+However, what it was was a bet on myself and a way of raising the stakes to guarantee that I would follow through.